katcipis/sophia/notes/books/coders-at-work.md

 ```

 Lisp was not a standard but you can extrapolate to the notion of
-being ignorante about stuff and just building something from scratch
+being ignorant about stuff and just building something from scratch
-can be benefitial in some cases (but it will generate waste):
+can be benefitial in some cases (but it can generate waste):

 ```
 Seibel: So that’s a nice example of the advantage of some ignorance; it